-When Abdallah, Kitenge’s main tailor, opened his own workshop for the first time in May 2016, using the profits made from our orders, we just had to share his journey with you!
+When Abdallah, Kitenge’s master tailor, opened his own workshop for the first time in May 2016, using the profits made from our orders, we just had to share his journey with you!

 Kitenge’s founder Sian felt overwhelmingly proud when she visited Abdallah’s new workshop for the first time a few months after it had opened.
 He is now where he deserves to be, running his own business, and all his hard work and determination has paid off.
 We asked Abdallah if we could interview him to mark the occasion.